DSpace/RestContract/statistics.md

 The sections below describe the parameters for a page view request.
 All other information about the interaction can be derived from the request itself.

-### Parameters
+### Required Parameters
 - `targetId`: The id of the object the user viewed
 - `targetType`: The type of the object the user viewed

 ### Status codes:

 - `201` Created: if the operation succeeded
-- `422` Unprocessable Entity: if any of the parameters are missing or invalid.
+- `400` Bad request: if any of the parameters are missing or invalid.
+- `422` Unprocessable Entity: if the parameters don't refer to a valid object.

 ### Example item page view: